 Organising an event in a park

-Moreland Council is taking the necessary precautions to protect the wellbeing of our community, which is our number one priority.
+We are taking the necessary precautions to protect the wellbeing of our community, which is our number one priority.

 Updates regarding the timeframe for this suspension will be provided as information becomes available from the relevant federal and state authorities.